sjanel/coincenter/README.md

 ## Simple Trade

-It is possible to realize a simple trade on one exchange by the command line handled automatically by the program, according to different strategies.
+It is possible to make a simple trade on one exchange by the command line handled automatically by the program, according to different strategies.
 Of course, this requires that your private keys for the considered exchange are well settled in the 'config/secret.json' file, and that your balance is adequate.

 Possible strategies: